Are you or a family member at risk for diabetes?

 Family history of diabetes

 Having a parent, brother, or sister with diabetes increases the risk for Type 2 diabetes.
-Many people say they don’t know anyone in their family diabetes.
+Many people say they don’t know anyone in their family with diabetes.
 However, diabetes can skip generations before showing up again.
 It is always possible that a family member with diabetes has not been diagnosed yet or a deceased family member was never diagnosed.

 What makes women who have given birth to a nine-pound baby more at risk?

 At 13 weeks of pregnancy, the baby’s pancreas begins making insulin.
-If the baby’s blood sugar is abnormally high, excess insulin is produced by the baby to keep the blood sugar as close to normal as possible.
+If the baby’s blood sugar is abnormally high, the baby’s body produces excess insulin to keep the blood sugar as close to normal as possible.
 This excess insulin leads to a large baby with excess body fat.
 Women who have given birth to a large baby should be tested for diabetes every year.
-The high blood sugar usually improves or normalizes after the baby is born but the insulin resistance increases and is likely to result in Type 2 diabetes in 10 to 20 years.
+The high blood sugar usually improves or normalizes after the baby is born but the insulin resistance continues.
+It is likely for Type 2 diabetes to result in five to 15 years.7

 What is the connection between a sedentary lifestyle and Type 2 diabetes?

 A sedentary lifestyle is described as not being active enough to burn the calories that have been eaten.
 The amount of food eaten should be balanced with activity to use the calories.
 Eating more calories than are burned causes weight gain, which leads to insulin resistance and diabetes.

 How is diabetes diagnosed?